Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

 5. What types of personal data do we collect?

-We will collect your contact details (name, telephone numbers, job title and email or postal addresses) when you engage with us in connection with our services in order to ensure our relationship runs smoothly.
+We will collect your contact details (name, telephone numbers, job title and email or postal addresses) when you engage with us in connection with our or your services in order to ensure our relationship runs smoothly.
 Where we are required to carry out verification checks, to comply with our legal and regulatory obligations, we will collect specific additional information about relevant individuals, including, for example, date of birth, payment details, tax residence information, copies of photo identification documents (such as a driving license and/or passport/identity card), information about nationality/citizenship/place of birth, national identification numbers and other identity verification documents as well as the information if you hold/held a prominent public function (for PEPs).

 Further, we collect personal data arising from the performance of our contractual obligations, relative to the order (e.g. payment, transfer and transaction orders), tax information (tax residency, tax identification number), financial info (nature of transactions, source of income, source of assets), authentication data (e.g. signature) and employment information.

-Specific information, which we may also request, includes the information regarding the knowledge and experience with the products we offer, investment strategy and scope, personal investment portfolio, personal objectives etc.
+Specific information, which we also may request, includes the information regarding the knowledge and experience with the products we offer, investment strategy and scope, personal investment portfolio, personal objectives etc.

 We do not collect or otherwise process sensitive personal data (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data) or criminal conviction/offence data unless it is necessary for compliance with a legal and/or regulatory obligation.